Faleij/json-stream-stringify/README.md

 }).pipe(process.stdout);

 ```
-Output (each line represents a write from JSONStreamStreamify)
+Output (each line represents a write from JSONStreamStringify)
 ```
 {
 "aPromise":